• Skip to primary navigation

 • Overripe bananas.
 The best bananas for banana bread have brown spots and an intense banana smell and flavor.
 You will need about 2-3 large, brown bananas.

 • All-purpose flour.
 This forms the base of the dough.
 Avoid using flour with a very high protein content as it will make a very dense bread.
-For healthy-ish versions, whole wheat flour, almond flour and oat flour, can also be used - just remember that the texture of the bread will be less spongy and airy.
+For healthy-ish versions, whole wheat flour, almond flour, and oat flour, can also be used - just remember that the texture of the bread will be less spongy and airy.

 • Baking powder and baking soda.
 Unlike regular breads that use yeast, quick breads like banana bread use chemical leaveners to rise.